terminal-stream/last-mile/ARCHITECTURE.md

 ### Docker

-The project uses a unified multi-stage Dockerfile with Rust 1.90 and musl for static linking.
+The project uses a unified multi-stage Dockerfile with Rust nightly and musl for static linking.

 ```bash
 # Build Docker image (unified multi-stage build)